“How do you create a data visualization dashboard for SEO?– SEO Analyst

 An SEO dashboard in Data Studio is important to any analyst and digital marketer.
 Websites get more than 50% of their traffic from SEO.
 There are trillions of searches on Google alone.
 So you can’t deny that measuring SEO performance and interpreting the data are critical.

 Google Data Studio hastens the process and removes any manual work.
-This guide shows how to build an SEO dashboard in GDS on your own.
-Automated and interactive.
+This guide shows how to build an SEO dashboard template in GDS on your own.
+These templates range from a keywords report to organic search performance.
+Report templates are tough to do at the start.
+But once they’re built, they’re automated.

 1. Google Search Console Installation